pbozeman/xipd/README.md

 }
 ```

-The only required parameter is the pkg file name.
-If the stackup and
-trace geometry is not provided, only on package timing delays are reported.
+Run xipd with the exported package and supply your stackup and trace geometry.

 Example: